 Getting the panels on your roof is the most satisfying part of the install and is relatively quick depending on the help you have.
 Guides are available for how to carry a panel onto a roof by yourself.
 If you can handle 45 pounds, it's not too hard.

 Step 4: Run the Wires

 Once the panels are all installed and the trunk cable connecting the panels/microinverters are terminated into the junction box, all that is left is to run the wires through the attic (or EMT piping if your ceiling is vaulted and the wires need to stay outside).

 Depending on your location's code, the attic run might entail threading wires through a flex conduit.
-This will be clear in your engineering plans and through your dedicated account rep.
+This will be clear in your engineering plans.

 Run the wires through the attic and exit the side of your house above your main service panel.